 Autonomous Smart Desk 2 is one of the standing desks that can accommodate taller people.
 And it offers two types of frames to its clients – the basic and the premium.

 The only difference is that the premium frame has an additional height range.
 The premium can go as high as 51 inches while the basic has a maximum height of 47 inches.

 The overall look of the Autonomous sat desk is plain and simple.
-Though

-    it’s available in other different colors, these desks are basic looking.
+Though it’s available in other different colors, these desks are basic looking.
 So there isn’t any wow factor in terms of how it looks.

 But it can perform decently.
-And I also love how you can customize the

-    desk when you purchase it from their website.
-These desks work great in

-    a standard office or a home office.
-It’s also a value for your money

-    mid-range desk.
-In terms of the performance, I liked it better than the

-    Fully Jarvis and the Uplift.
+Of course, you can customize the desk when you purchase it from their website.
+These desks work great in a standard office or a home office.
+It’s also a value for your-money mid-range desk.
+In terms of the performance, it is better than the Fully Jarvis and the Uplift.

 These three mid-range standing desks have stability issues.
-And out of

-    the three, the Smart Desk 2 has the least wobble.
-And it has a more

-    reliable motor compared to the other two brands.
-And if you’re getting

-    the business edition, this wobbliness won’t be an issue anymore.
+And out of the three, the Smart Desk 2 has the least wobble.
+And it has a more reliable motor compared to the other two brands.
+And if you’re getting the business edition, this wobbliness won’t be an issue anymore.

 The Autonomous Smart Desk 2 – Who is it for

 The Autonomous Smart Desk 2 is perfect for those who are looking for a midrange and basic desk but want something customizable.
 And it’s a cheaper alternative for a desk that does not wobble that much.
 It’s also great for taller users.
 You can opt for the business edition motor and the premium frames for this requirement.